Severson-Group/eMach/docs/source/getting_started/tutorials/bspm_opti_tutorial/index.rst

 --------------------------------------------------------------------

 Finally, the multi-objective, multi-physics optimization can be run by combining the modules created up to this step.
 The code snippet provided below shows how to run this optimization.
 This code should be saved to a new Python file named ``bspm_optimization.py``.
+The optimization should run for as many generations as required for converging to the Pareto Front.
+This can be determined by comparing the improvement performance of Pareto optimal designs with eash generation.
+When the improvement starts to plateau, it can be concluded that the Pareto front in obtained.
-To obtain a true Pareto optimal front, this code should be executed for multiple generations (10 or higher).
-If the script terminates before the Pareto front is obtained, simply run the script again and the optimziation will resume from the last saved generation (based on ``latest_pop.csv``).
+If the optimization terminates before this is achieved, simply run the script again and the optimziation will resume from the last saved generation (based on ``latest_pop.csv``).

 .. code-block:: python